Tuesday, 9 February 2016

 Well wishes from supportive (+ creative!) year 4 students =

-Hospital Bible - Miss Laird Style
+Hospital Bible - Miss Laird style

 What gives you pleasure, engagement, flow?